 Yes.
 Although you will be abroad, you are still a University of Arizona student, and as such, you must abide by the UA Code of Conduct.
-There can be very real consequences for not abiding by the UA Code of Conduct.
+There can be very real consequences for not abiding by the UA Code of Conduct, even when you are traveling independently.
 Remember that you are an ambassador and representative of the University of Arizona!

 Part of the thrill of going abroad is being immersed in a new culture.
 Every culture has its own cultural norms and social protocols.
 As you go abroad and your socio-cultural environment changes, your conduct should change as well.
 Make the effort to adjust to your new environment and adapt many of the behavioral norms of your new home.

 Your new home will have its own unique set of laws.
 Be aware of what is legally acceptable abroad and remember that all UA study abroad students are subject to the laws of their host country.
-Additionally, all students abroad on UA programs are expected to abide by the UA Code of Conduct and the UA Code of Academic Integrity.
-Disciplinary action can be taken by the UA Dean of Students Office against students abroad.
+In addition to abiding by the UA Code of Conduct, students must also abide by the UA Code of Academic Integrity.
+Please remember that the UA Dean of Students Office can take disciplinary action against students who violate the Code while abroad.

 Each Program Lead should review the Program Risk Assessment Questionnaire and create an emergency plan with the following information:

-Prior to departure, work with UA Study Abroad or U.S. Embassy in country to locate and identify nearest and reputable:
+Prior to departure, work with Geo Blue, UA Study Abroad or U.S. Embassy in country to locate and identify nearest and reputable:

 Encourage students who need the following services to talk to their UA Study Abroad coordinator and/or use the Geo Blue Destination Dashboard to locate: